 As settlement spread into the dry inland grazing country last century, the value of reliable supplies of underground water was realised and in 1857 the earliest known official investigation of groundwater resources was reported to the Victorian Legislative Assembly.
 Subsequently, observations of the disappearance of large quantities of the rainfall precipitated on the coastal ranges of eastern Australia led to the hypothesis of the existence of the Great Artesian Basin.
 Boreholes drilled from 1879 at Killara homestead in north-western New South Wales, at Anna Creek in South Australia and in Queensland at Thuralgoonie and Barcaldine, substantiated this theory.
 Since then, the waters of the basin have been a major asset to the pastoral industry.
 Supplies of groundwater have also been essential to the development of the mining industry in remote areas.
 At Tennant Creek in the Northern Territory, almost all water is drawn from unconsolidated sediments; the Pilbara iron mines in Western Australia depend heavily on water from the alluvium of the Fortescue, de Grey and Yule Rivers; and near Townsville in northern Queensland, groundwater is being used in the treatment of nickel ore from Greenvale.
+Many towns throughout Australia use groundwater for their domestic supply.
+One of the larger users is the Hunter District Water Board in New South Wales, which pumps approximately 9 x 106 cubic metres a year for general use from the Tomago coastal sands near Newcastle.
+Other towns using groundwater include Alice Springs in the Northern Territory, Naracoorte, Bordertown and Port Lincoln, South Australia, Geraldton, Bunbury, Carnarvon, Port Hedland and Albany in Western Australia.
 Despite improved conservation and management, full utilisation of surface water resources is within sight in many areas and, as population and standards of living increase, there will be continued pressure to further develop groundwater resources and to improve efficiency through conjunctive use of both ground and surface water resources.